A Unified Deep Learning Framework for Motion Correction in Medical Imaging: Introduction

 In the domain of ultrasound and PET imaging also, significant advancements in motion correction have been achieved.
 For instance, approaches~\cite{harput2018two} that combine affine and nonrigid motion estimation have proven effective in addressing both large-scale and fine deformations, leading to improved image quality.
 The use of CNNs for 3D freehand ultrasound reconstruction has streamlined the motion estimation process~\cite{prevost20183d}, bypassing traditional physical models, while resulting in more accurate and reliable ultrasound imaging.
 Motion correction techniques based on PET utilizing bidirectional 3D long short-term memory networks have been effective in addressing inter-frame rigid motion in dynamic cardiac PET, improving both motion estimation and myocardial blood flow quantification~\cite{shi2021automatic}.
 Similarly, deep learning models designed to predict rigid motion parameters directly from PET data have shown promise in correcting head motion in brain PET scans~\cite{li2021deep}.

-Despite significant advancements, state-of-the-art methods remain heavily constrained by the specific training dataset for each modality, limiting their effectiveness in correcting motion in unseen image modalities.
-While one approach~\cite{moyer2021equivariant} shows promise in handling motion for unseen modalities, it struggles with large motions in image pairs that are significantly contaminated by noise~\cite{billot2023se} and subject to contrast changes.
+Despite significant advancements, state-of-the-art methods remain heavily constrained by the specific imaging datasets and modalities they are trained on and the types of motion they can handle, which limit their effectiveness in correcting motion in unseen imaging domains.
+While one approach~\cite{moyer2021equivariant} shows promise in handling motion for unseen modalities, it struggles with large motions in image pairs that are heavily contaminated by noise~\cite{billot2023se} and those that exhibit contrast changes.
 For instance, substantial intensity and contrast variations in images pose significant challenges, as current algorithms largely rely on image intensities while overlooking shape information.
-This limitation significantly impairs the applicability of motion correction models in a multi-modality context.

-Motivated by the need for high-accuracy motion correction for multiple modalities, we present a novel motion tracking approach that corrects motion artifacts without necessitating network retraining.
-Our method leverages the strengths of deep learning while circumventing the need for extensive retraining, thereby offering a robust and efficient solution for real-time motion correction.
-This innovative approach does not make restricting assumptions about the range or type of motion thus enhances the stability and accuracy of motion correction under varying imaging conditions.
-By eliminating the retraining requirement, our method significantly reduces computational overhead and facilitates seamless integration into clinical workflows, thus advancing the state-of-the-art in motion estimation and correction.
+This limits generalization capacity of the trained models.